 As a teacher, we understand just how busy you are, especially during field trip season.
-At Adventure Student Travel our agents and team members want to help plan this years field trip smoothly, our company working to help you plan a budget, a place of interest, and educational resources to use along the way.
+At Adventure Student Travel our agents and team members want to help plan this year's field trip smoothly, our company working to help you plan a budget, a place of interest, and educational resources to use along the way.

 We know that when you mix travel and education, you get seriously insightful and memorable experiences for students, which is why we like Teaching with Historic Places so much.

-Teaching with Historic Places, or TwHP for short, is a place-based learning resource created by the National Park System.
+Teaching with Historic Places, or TwHP for short is a place-based learning resource created by the National Park System.
 This program ‘uses properties listed on the National Park Services’ Register of Historic Places to enliven history, social studies, geography, civics, and other subjects’, a goal you as the teacher are trying to fill within the classroom!

-TwHP has created a variety of products and activities throughout the years that help teachers, historians, and educators in general bring historic places into the classroom easily.
+TwHP has created a variety of products and activities throughout the years that help teachers, historians, and educators, in general, bring historic places into the classroom easily.